-The first British unit to be sent into Helmand province in southern Afghanistan in 2006, 3 PARA’s mission was heralded as a peace support operation, but the Taliban thought differently.
-With just 1,200 soldiers, Stuart held a disparate number of isolated locations against relentless attack in an area that two years later was held by ten times the number of NATO troops.
-Resources were stretched to breaking point and 3 PARA became engaged in an intensity of combat not experienced by the British Army since the Korean War.
+The first British unit to be sent to southern Afghanistan in 2006, with just 1,200 soldiers, Stuart’s battle group held a disparate number of isolated locations against relentless attack in an area that two years later was held by ten times the number of NATO troops.
+With resources stretched to breaking point, 3 PARA engaged in an intensity of combat not experienced by the British Army since the Korean War.

-Promoted on his return from Afghanistan and tipped as a ‘future head of the British Army’, Stuart also talks about the ethics of leadership and his own very personal decision to resign from a highly successful military career, in response to the poor treatment of his wounded soldiers on their return to the UK.
+He also talks about the ethics of leadership, decision-making and his own decision to resign from a highly successful military career, due to the poor treatment of his wounded on returning home.

 "Suffice to say the overwhelming view is that your slots were fantastic, inspiring, eye-opening, to mention just a few of the superlatives.
 You really delivered in a most engaging and professional way, having taken care to understand our franchise structure."